 Spam filters will check for specific keywords like “free” or “no credit check” both in the subject and body of your email to help determine if it is likely to be spam.
 These keywords can cause blocks or junk folder placement, as well as low engagement or spam complaints.
 Using multiple spam keywords can have a compounding effect, so if you must use them for some reason, try to keep them limited.
 The list of known spam keywords is always evolving, so in addition to avoiding them, you’ll want to be sure to avoid the underlying behavior as well.

 This one may seem obvious, but spam filters will often pick up on objectionable keywords, regardless of your relationship with the recipient.
 Your marketing list contains recipients with a range of tolerances for what is appropriate, so position your content to be the least likely to offend the largest group of people.
 Objectionable content compounds with other recipient experiences (e.g. lack of permission) and can tip the scales from an unsubscribe to a spam complaint.
 Overall, it’s best to avoid objectionable content in email, even if your recipients have agreed to view it.

 Text to Image Ratio

 Since spam filters can’t read text within an image, spammers often use images to bypass the filter.
-From a filtering perspective, email with large amounts of images and low amounts of text are suspicious.
-Common recommendations are in the range of minimum 60-80% text, and maximum 20-40% images, though there are certainly exceptions.
+From a filtering perspective, emails with large amounts of images and low amounts of text are suspicious.
+Common recommendations are in the range of a minimum of 60-80% text, and a maximum of 20-40% images, though there are certainly exceptions.
 For example, heavier use of images may be appropriate for mobile.
 You can always experiment to see what’s effective for you, but avoid 100% image emails.
 Additionally, many recipients have images turned off by default, so regardless, your email should make sense without images.

 Committing to Best Practices